 To start with, Zoho has always respected user privacy—we have never used your data to serve ads, and never will.
 So you've been covered since before the advent of GDPR.
 That said, we've introduced a number of new checkpoints, so your customers have more control over how their data gets used.

 Zoho Desk has among the highest levels of security, meeting industry standards of ISO 27001 and SOC 2 Type II.
-Zoho has also been certified for its compliance with the EU-US Privacy Shield Framework with respect to transfers of data to the US.
 We believe that GDPR will further elevate our standards of protecting user data.

 Data Hosting and Migration

 Our secure data centers are located in the EU, US and China.
 Regardless of where your account was created, your data can be migrated to data centers in the EU upon request.
 To minimize the impact on your business, this process will be carried out with no anticipated downtime.